nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

 ### Stand-alone Function

 The stand-alone function approach is the simplest way to define a stage.
 The function should accept a single argument, which will be the input message, and return a single value, which will be the output message.
-The function should be decorated with the `morpheus.pipeline.stage_decorator.stage` decorator.
+The function should be decorated with the {py:func}`~morpheus.pipeline.stage_decorator.stage` decorator.

 ```python
 import typing